 Presenting my authentic restaurant quality Chicken Karahi!
 This is different from my first Karahi recipe I shared many years ago, which was received really well.
 In this recipe, you will find me adopting a completely different technique.
-For my Special Chicken Karahi, I rely on tomatoes and a chutney made with cilantro, mint and green chilli.
-This recipe does not require any onions, so this Karahi is especially dedicated to all the purists out there who maintain that a traditional Karahi should ever use onions.
+In this one, I rely on a chutney made with cilantro, mint and green chilli.
+This recipe does not require any onions, so this Karahi is especially dedicated to all the purists out there who maintain that a traditional Karahi should never use onions.

 HOW TO GET THAT RICH BROWN COLOR TO MY KARAHI